erjank/teaching/novice.md

 Broadly speaking, learners' misconceptions fall into three categories:

-*   Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia.
+*   Simple *factual errors*, such as believing that Vancouver is the capital of British Columbia[^1].
 These are simple to correct, but getting the facts right is not enough on its own.

 *   *Broken models*, such as believing that motion and acceleration must be in the same direction.
 We can address these by having them reason through examples to see contradictions.

 *   *Fundamental beliefs*, such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
 These usually cannot be addressed in class, since they are deeply connected to the learner's social identity and often cannot be reasoned away.
+    FIXME: provide a computing-related example of a fundamental belief that can't be reasoned away, such as "WiFi gives you cancer".

 Teaching is most effective when instructors have a way to identify and clear up learners' misconceptions *while they are teaching*.
 The